-- You will take a common first year, studying units from across the breadth of the subject
+- You will take a common first year, studying units from across the subject.

 - You will be taught by renowned research scientists and clinicians in a faculty recognised nationally as a Centre for Excellence in Teaching and Learning (CETL).

 Why study Biomedical Sciences at Bristol?

-The Biomedical Sciences programme is flexible and after the common first year you will choose from a variety of optional units as your interests develop.
+Our Biomedical Sciences course is flexible and after the common first year you will choose from a variety of optional units as your interests develop.

 Lectures are at the forefront of knowledge about the mechanisms of human health and disease.
 Our teaching reflects our research, much of which aims to translate laboratory discoveries into clinical application.